 - Credit: PAGEPIX LTD

-Ipswich Town host Leeds United in a Championship match this afternoon (3pm).
+Relegated Ipswich Town host promotion-chasing Leeds United at Portman Road in their season finale tomorrow lunchtime (12.30pm ko).
 STUART WATSON previews the action.

 You may also want to watch:

 “The season starts in August.
 We’ve not been good enough over 46 games.
 There is no other way to dress it up.
 Over the whole course of the season it’s not been good enough.”